Reservoir Dogs: Plot

-Some time earlier, Mr. Blonde meets with the Cabots, having completed a four-year jail sentence.
-To reward him for not having given Joe's name to the authorities for a lighter sentence, they offer him a no-show job.
-Mr. Blonde is grateful, but insists that he wants to get back to "real work", and they recruit him for the heist.
+In flashback, having been paroled after a four-year prison sentence, Blonde meets with the Cabots.
+To reward him for not giving Joe's name to the authorities, the Cabots offer Blonde a no-show job.
+Though grateful, Blonde insists that he wants to get back to "real work", and they recruit him for the heist.

-In the present, Mr. White and Mr. Pink beat Nash for information.
-Eddie arrives and orders them to retrieve the diamonds and ditch the getaway vehicles, leaving Mr. Blonde in charge of Nash and Mr. Orange.
-Nash denies knowledge, but Mr. Blonde ignores him and resumes the torture, cutting off Nash's ear with a straight razor.
-He prepares to set him on fire, but Mr. Orange shoots Mr. Blonde dead.
-Mr. Orange reveals to Nash that he is an undercover police officer, and that the police will arrive when Joe comes to the warehouse.
+In the present, White and Pink begin to torture Nash for information.
+Eddie arrives and orders them to go with him to ditch the getaway vehicles, leaving Blonde in charge of prisoner Nash and the in-and-out-of-consciousness Orange.
+Nash denies prior knowledge of the heist, but Blonde resumes the torture, slashing Nash's face and cutting off his ear with a straight razor while a radio plays "Stuck in the Middle with You".
+When Blonde prepares to set Nash on fire, Orange shoots and kills Blonde.
+Disclosing to Nash that he is an undercover police officer, Orange says that the police will arrive when Joe comes to the warehouse.
+Nash replies that he recognized Orange, revealing that Nash protected Orange's cover under torture.
+Flashbacks show scenes of Orange gaining Joe's and White's confidence and building rapport with the team.

-When Eddie, Mr. Pink, and Mr. White return, Mr. Orange tries to convince them that Mr. Blonde planned to kill them all and steal the diamonds for himself.
-Eddie impulsively kills Nash and accuses Mr. Orange of lying, since Mr. Blonde was loyal to his father.
-Joe arrives with news that the police have killed Mr. Blue.
-He is about to execute Mr. Orange, whom he suspects is the traitor behind the setup, but Mr. White intervenes and holds Joe at gunpoint, insisting that Mr. Orange is not a police officer.
-Eddie aims his gun at Mr. White, creating a Mexican standoff.
-All three fire; both Cabots are killed, and Mr. White and Mr. Orange are hit.
+When Eddie, Pink, and White return, Orange tries to convince them that Blonde planned to kill them all and steal the diamonds for himself.
+Eddie shoots and kills Nash and accuses Orange of lying, since Blonde proved loyal to his father.
+Joe arrives with news that the police have killed Blue.
+Suspecting that Orange is the traitor behind the setup, Joe is about to execute him, but White intervenes, holding Joe at gunpoint and insisting that Orange is not a police officer.
+Eddie aims his gun at White, creating a Mexican standoff.
+All three fire.
+Both Eddie and Joe Cabot are killed, and White and Orange are wounded.

-Mr. Pink (the only uninjured person), takes the diamonds and flees, but is apprehended by the police outside.
-As Mr. White cradles the dying Mr. Orange in his arms, Mr. Orange confesses that he is in fact a police officer.
-Mr. White presses his gun to Mr. Orange's head.
-The police storm the warehouse and order Mr. White to drop his gun.
-He fires the gun instead, then more gunshots sound and Mr. White collapses.
+Pink flees with the diamonds, but a crash is heard outside, and gunshots follow.
+As White cradles the dying Orange in his arms, Orange confesses that he is a police officer.
+White presses his gun to Orange's head.
+The police storm the warehouse and order White to drop his gun, but he doesn't.
+Gunshots are heard, and White is killed by the police.

 Cast

-Nina Siemaszko played police officer Jody McClusky.
-Her scenes were deleted from the theatrical release.
+Rich Turner played Sheriff #1.
+Nina Siemaszko played police officer Jody McClusky; her scenes were deleted from the theatrical release.
 There is an unseen accomplice of Joe and Eddie who speaks to Eddie on the phone.
-His name is Dov Schwarz.
-He was named after the sound editor on My Best Friend's Birthday.
+His name is Dov Schwarz, named after the sound editor on My Best Friend's Birthday.